 - split or scaly skin

-Different factors can trigger lip eczema in different people.
-It may help to note when the symptoms occur to try to determine what is causing lip eczema.
+Various factors can trigger lip eczema in different people.
+People may find that keeping a note of when the symptoms occur helps them determine their triggers.

 - certain lip products, such as specific chemicals in lipsticks and chapsticks